Integrality of Stickelberger elements and the equivariant Tamagawa number conjecture: Introduction

 \begin{cor} Let $L/K$ be a Galois CM-extension of number fields with Galois group $G$ and let $p$ be a non-exceptional prime.
 If the Iwasawa $\mu$-invariant attached to $L$ and $p$ vanishes, then the $p$-parts of the following conjectures hold: \ben[(i)] \item the non-abelian Brumer conjecture \cite[Conjecture 2.1]{ich-stark} \item the non-abelian Brumer-Stark conjecture \cite[Conjecture 2.6]{ich-stark} \item the minus part of the central conjecture (Conjecture 2.4.1) of Burns \cite{Burns-derivatives} \item the minus-part of the Lifted Root Number Conjecture of Gruenberg, Ritter and Weiss \cite{GRW}. \een Moreover, $L/K$ fulfills the non-abelian strong Brumer-Stark property at $p$ (cf.~\cite[Definition 3.5]{ich-stark}). \end{cor}

-We will recall the precise statement of the non-abelian Brumer and Brumer-Stark conjecture in {\S}6.
+We will recall the precise statement of the non-abelian Brumer and Brumer-Stark conjecture in \S \ref{sec:Brumer-Stark}.

 \begin{cor} Let $L/K$ be a tamely ramified Galois CM-extension of number fields with Galois group $G$ and let $p$ be a non-exceptional prime.
-If the Iwasawa $\mu$-invariant attached to $L$ and $p$ vanishes, then the minus-$p$-part of the central conjecture (Conjecture 3.3) of Breuning and Burns \cite{BB_at_1} is valid.
-If in addition Leopoldt's conjecture is true for all number fields, then the minus-p-part of the ETNC for the pair $(h^0(\Spec(L))(1),\Z G)$ is true.
-If $K = \Q$, it suffices to assume Leopoldt's conjecture for the number field $L$. \end{cor}
+If the Iwasawa $\mu$-invariant attached to $L$ and $p$ vanishes, then the minus-$p$-parts of the central conjecture (Conjecture 3.3) of Breuning and Burns \cite{BB_at_1} and of the ETNC for the pair $(h^0(\Spec(L))(1),\Z G)$ are valid. \end{cor}

-Finally, a notably nice consequence of our results is the following theorem.
+Finally, a further nice consequence of our results is the following theorem.

-\begin{theo} Let $L$ be any Galois CM-extension of $\Q$.
-Assume that the Iwasawa $\mu$-invariant attached to $L$ and $p$ vanishes for any odd prime $p$ which either ramifies in $L$ or divides $[L:\Q]$.
+\begin{theo} Let $L$ be any monomial Galois CM-extension of $\Q$.
+Assume that the Iwasawa $\mu$-invariant attached to $L$ and $p$ vanishes for every odd prime $p$ which ramifies in $L$ or divides $[L:\Q]$.
 Then the non-abelian Brumer conjecture and the non-abelian Brumer-Stark conjecture are true outside the $2$-primary parts. \end{theo}

 If $L$ is abelian over $\Q$, we know the vanishing of the $\mu$-invariants by the aforementioned result of Ferrero and Washington \cite{Ferrero_Wash} and the above theorem recovers Stickelberger's classical theorem (cf.~\cite[Theorem 6.10]{Wash}).
-So the above result is a ``non-abelian Stickelberger theorem'' without the extra factors occurring in \cite{Burns_Johnston}.
+So the above result is a `non-abelian Stickelberger theorem' without the extra factors occurring in \cite{Burns_Johnston}.